The Gamma People

 The Gamma People is a 1956 British science fiction horror film produced by John Gossage, directed by John Gilling and starring Paul Douglas and Eva Bartok.
 The film, shot in Imst, Austria, was distributed by Columbia Pictures and evolved from a script treatment originally written in the early 1950s by Robert Aldrich.
-The Gamma People was released theatrically in the U.S. as a double feature with the 1956 British science fiction film 1984.
+The Gamma People was released theatrically in January 1956 in the UK, and played later in 1956 in the U.S. as a double feature with the 1956 British science fiction film 1984.

+Poster for a 1956 double feature with 1984.

 Plot

 A railroad passenger car carrying a reporter and his photographer mysteriously breaks away from its locomotive, accidentally ending up on a remote sidetrack in Gudavia, an isolated Ruritanian-style, one-village dictatorship.
 The newsmen discover a mad scientist using gamma rays to turn the country's youth into either geniuses or subhumans.